This project explores easing feelings of emotional distance from loved ones through ambient technology.

 Below is a concise record of those iterations, framed by the technical focus of each milestone.

-Envisioning a Sunset, not a Valentine
+The Lamp: Envisioning a Sunset, not a Valentine

 Finding the Right Glow

-Problem: Holographic film produced hotspots and excessive brightness (1,200 lux at 30 cm).
+Observation: Holographic film produced hotspots and excessive brightness (1,200 lux at 30 cm).

 Teaching the Lamp to Breathe

-Issue: early firmware mapped >100 BPM to flashing reds, which users interpreted as alarm signals.
+Feedback: Early iterations mapped >100 BPM to flashing reds, which users interpreted as alarm signals.

 From Breadboard to Handshake